AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 ---
 # Part 4 - Following Links in HTML Using BeautifulSoup

-_**Following Links in Python**_
+### Following Links in Python

-Write a Python program which will use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.
+Use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.

-_**Sample file for testing & actual data to process**_
+### Data Files

 >Sample problem: Start at http://py4e-data.dr-chuck.net/known_by_Fikret.html \
 Find the link at position **3** (the first name is 1).
 Follow that link.
 Repeat this process **4** times.
 The answer is the last name that you retrieve.\